graphprotocol/ens-subgraph/README.md

 }
 ```

-Querying this account will return many domains.
-As seen this is an active ens registrar account https://etherscan.io/address/0xc73C21952577366A0fBfD62B461Aeb5305801157
+Querying this account will show that it owns many domains.
+You can double check on etherscan, and see that this is an active ens registrar account https://etherscan.io/address/0xc73C21952577366A0fBfD62B461Aeb5305801157

 ### Searching Transfer events

-This just queries all transfer events in order of the domain hash (id):
+This just queries all transfer events in order of the domain hash (i.e. id):

 ```
 {